CodePixel-exe/Crosser/README.md

 IMPORTANT: To use this in an IDE you must make sure to check if you have pip installed to the latest version by using `pip --version` in a command prompt or terminal in your chosen IDE.

+Ensure you also have the latest version of Python installed, you can check this with `python --version` if not then install python from python.org and download the latest version of python and add python to the PATH when on the installer.

+Should you not have pip installed to the latest version ensure you install pip to the latest version by running: 'pip install --upgrade pip'

 If you do not have pygame installed, use `pip install pygame-ce` in in command prompt or the IDE terminal to install the package to use in python.
 Doing this will install the community edition of pygame.